dapi/ruby-import/README.md

 ### Import from module

-This variant is good to use in autoload support frameworks like Ruby On Rails.
+This variant is good to use with autoload support frameworks like Ruby On Rails.

 ```ruby
 module SomeUtils